top of page

 Our Program

-Through classroom learning activities & community-based instruction, participants are guided through the creation of a post-graduation roadmap to explore interests, develop skill sets, and meet employment goals.
+Through our day program as well as one-on-one job coaching, we use classroom learning activities & community-based instruction to guide participants through the creation of a post-graduation roadmap to explore interests, develop skill sets, and meet employment goals.

 What We Do